War crimes in the Sudanese civil war (2023–present): Theft and looting

 The RSF and Arab militias were said to have committed robberies.
 During April 2023, the RSF was reported to have looted some residential areas in Khartoum, with residents of the Khartoum 2 area telling the BBC that the RSF had been going house-to-house demanding water and food.
 The RSF was accused of assaulting civilians and going on a rampage of looting and burning in Khartoum, Nyala, Geneina, and other parts of the country, including Merowe, and Kubum and Markondi in South Darfur.

 Residents in Khartoum State and Nyala expressed concerns about widespread theft and pillaging, coupled with the complete lack of police presence and law enforcement."
 In May and June, residents in Omdurman said that widespread looting took place at the Libyan Souq, while the Somali embassy in Khartoum was ransacked and looted by RSF fighters.
 The World Food Programme's warehouses in El-Obeid were looted.
 Officials said the amount of food stolen was enough to feed 4.4 million people.
 The UN Office for the Coordination of Humanitarian Affairs (OCHA)'s 57 warehouses were also looted by the RSF, and the SAF diverted and confiscated medical supplies to their hospitals.

 During August, the RSF attacked the town of El Khoi, West Kordofan, injuring three civilians including a journalist, seizing four vehicles including an ambulance and two others belonging to the police, and looting the town's savings bank and police station.
 Similar looting of government facilities, banks and other offices was reported in Al-Fulah.

 On 17 September 2023, the SAF accused the RSF of setting fire to the Greater Nile Petroleum Oil Company Tower, as well as looting and burning the Khartoum Sahel and Sahara Bank tower.

 The war also led to the destruction of the Mycetoma Research Center, a subsidiary of the University of Khartoum located in the Soba neighbourhood which was also the only facility in the world that dealt with mycetoma.
 The facility's director, Ahmed Fahal, added that its biological banks, containing more than 40 years' worth of data, were lost.

+Starvation

+In March 2026, The Guardian reported that researchers at Yale's Humanitarian Research Lab had identified 41 farming communities in North Darfur that were attacked between March and June 2024.
+The Yale report described the RSF's systematic destruction of farming communities, livestock enclosures, and the residents of agrarian villages that had been an important food source for El Fasher.
+Over the 10-week period examined, the RSF attacked 41 rural farming communities, in some cases more than once, across some of Darfur's most fertile land.
+The attacks appeared aimed at dismantling local food production before the RSF siege of El Fasher, which began in late April 2024 and ended in October 2025.
+Legal experts cited by The Guardian argued that the pattern of village destruction, damage to farming infrastructure and livestock enclosures, and the displacement of farmers provided strong evidence that the RSF had used starvation as a method of warfare.